EvanPalmer/sa-takehome-project-node/README.md

 - Better responses page for completion
  - I basically used it as-is from the example code.
 I know it looks ugly, I actually think it's not honoring the CSS styles/components properly.
-- Proper envronment variable control in the client side, at least encapsualted in some way, rath than just scattered around as magic strings
+- Proper environment variable control in the client side, at least encapsulated in some way, rather than just scattered around as magic strings
 - Better appearance of the payment component
  - I used the basic element, and didn't really play around with customised appearance and other options that look interesting.
 - Better error handling eg: on the query string, server connections etc.
 - Client side code is a bit naff in general.
-I mentioned earlier that I'm not sure I followed best practice, so I'd proably ask for a peer review from someone with more experience here.
+I mentioned earlier that I'm not sure I followed best practice, so I'd probably ask for a peer review from someone with more experience here.
 - Customise look and feel
-- I wanted to create a built script that populated the products and prices in Stripe and also was used in the application, for ease of set up.
+- I wanted to create a build script that populated the products and prices in Stripe and also was used in the application, for ease of set up.